pkp333/Selenium-Java-101/README.md

 Run this command to install dependencies - `mvn clean install`

-Once done run this command to run the test - `mvn test`
+Once done execute this command to run the test - `mvn test`